Blog icon

 Combining land cover statistics with spatial data

-Urban Monitor™ can monitor variations in these surfaces at high precision (e.g 0.1 to 0.3m), recording their presence, area, condition, volume and height above the ground or sea level.
-Digital aerial photography, routinely collected by governments to produce images.
-Urban Monitor™ can then fully utilise the data's quantitative potential.
+Using routinely collected aerial photography and other data, Urban Monitor™ can monitor variations in these surfaces at high precision (e.g 0.1 to 0.3m), recording their presence, area, status, volume and height above the ground or sea level Digital aerial photography is routinely collected by governments to produce images.
+Urban Monitor™ can then fully utilise the data's quantitative potential to provide monitoring information..

 The results